Entropy spectroscopy of a bilayer graphene quantum dot: Entropy in Magnetic Field

-We compare the extracted entropy change in magnetic field with the energy level spectrum of the QD obtained from finite bias spectroscopy measurements performed in an out-of-plane magnetic which are shown in Fig.~\ref{fig:magnet}(c)-(d).
-For that we operate the QD into a regime where it is symmetrically coupled to two leads by adjusting the voltages of the barrier gates LB and RB.
+To support these claims we perform finite bias spectroscopy on the QD in an out-of-plane magnetic field.
+For that we operate the QD in a different regime where it is symmetrically coupled to two leads by adjusting the voltages of the barrier gates LB and RB (see Fig.~\ref{fig:device}~\cite{supplemental2025}).
 This is different from the regime in which the entropy measurements are performed, where the QD is only coupled to one lead, with the coupling controlled by RB.
-A source-drain bias $\VSD$ is applied as well as a voltage modulation to the plunger gate PG in order to measure the transconductance $\difsp{\Idet}{\Vpg}$.
+A source-drain bias $\VSD$ is applied as well as a voltage modulation $\partial\Vpg$ to the plunger gate PG in order to measure the transconductance $\difsp{\Idet}{\Vpg}$.
 By carefully tuning the coupling to the leads, an excited state in the bias window increases the average occupation number of the dot, which expresses itself in the appearance of a peak in the transconductance.
-These peaks are labeled in Fig.~\ref{fig:magnet} and identified according to the $g$-factors extracted.
-In Fig.~\ref{fig:magnet}(c) this is the Kramers pair $\ket{K^-\downarrow}$, $\ket{K^+\uparrow}$, with the $g$-factors for the valley- and spin-Zeeman effects $g_v^{(1)} = 14$ and $g_s = 2$, respectively, for the first hole carrier in the QD as well as the Kane-Mele spin--orbit gap $\DSO = \SI{75}{\micro\electronvolt}$.
-In Fig.~\ref{fig:magnet}(d) the ground state is labeled as $\ket{S_v T_s^0} \oplus \ket{T_v^0 S_s}$.
-Its energy does not change in out-of-plane magnetic field as there is no valley- or spin-Zeeman effect, as discussed in Sec.~\ref{sec:discussion}.
-The shift of the transconductance peak in magnetic field comes from the fact that the addition energy for the second carrier is affected by the energy of the first carrier.
-We observe a state crossing at $\SI{210}{\milli\tesla}$ caused by a valley-triplet spin-singlet state labeled as $\ket{T_v^- S_s}$.
-Its energy gap to the ground state at zero-magnetic field is $\Delta = \SI{205}{\micro\electronvolt}$.
-From the shift of the transconductance peak of $\ket{S_v T_s^0} \oplus \ket{T_v^0 S_s}$ and $\ket{T_v^- S_s}$, the $g$-factor of the valley-Zeeman effect in the two carrier regime is found to be $g_v^{(2)} = 16$, supporting the proposed energy spectrum discussed in Sec.~\ref{sec:discussion}.
-Their values also agree with previous findings~\cite{kurzmannExcitedStatesBilayer2019, tongTunableValleySplitting2021,mollerProbingTwoElectronMultiplets2021}.

-In the thermally broadened limit, the entropy evolution in magnetic field can be calculated.
-The calculation is carried out in Appendix~\ref{app:entropy} and results in expressions for $\dl.Delta.{S}_{0\to 1}^\mathrm{calc}$ (eq.~\ref{eq:dS01}) and $\dl.Delta.{S}_{1\to 2}^\mathrm{calc}$ (eq.~\ref{eq:dS12}).
-The corresponding traces are plotted in Figs.~\ref{fig:magnet} (c) and (d).
-They show reasonable agreement with the measured entropy changes.